-Paragraph (6) departs from the model clauses by authorising such rights as may be acquired under this article to be acquired on behalf of the owners and occupiers affected by the closure of MDL 1 Bridge 10 - Occupation Underbridge.
+Paragraph (3) departs from the model clauses by authorising such rights as may be acquired under this article to be acquired on behalf of the owners and occupiers affected by the closure of Highroyds level crossing.
 Such provision is based on article 25 of the Chiltern Railways (Bicester to Oxford Improvements) Order 2012 (S.I.
 2012 No. 2679) and article 25 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).

-Paragraph (7) provides that where Network Rail needs only to acquire rights over land or to impose a restrictive covenant over land, it is not obliged to acquire any greater interest in that land.
+Paragraph (4) provides that where Network Rail needs only to acquire rights over land, it is not obliged to acquire any greater interest in that land.

-Schedule 12, which is introduced by Paragraphs (7) and (8), makes modifications of relevant enactments concerning compensation and compulsory powers in relation to such acquisitions.
-Schedule 12 deviates from the model clauses to reflect changes made to the compulsory acquisition process by the Housing and Planning Act 2016 (c.22) as applied in recent Transport and Works Act Orders such as the Network Rail (Buxton Sidings Extension) Order 2017 (S.I 2017 No.1150) (Schedule 7), Network Rail (Hope Valley Capacity) Order 2018 (S.I.
+Schedule 11, which is introduced by Paragraphs (4) and (5), makes modifications of relevant enactments concerning compensation and compulsory powers in relation to such acquisitions.
+Schedule 11 deviates from the model clauses to reflect changes made to the compulsory acquisition process by the Housing and Planning Act 2016 (c.22) as applied in recent Transport and Works Act Orders such as the Network Rail (Buxton Sidings Extension) Order 2017 (S.I 2017 No.1150) (Schedule 7), Network Rail (Hope Valley Capacity) Order 2018 (S.I.
 2018 No. 446) (Schedule 6) and the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114) (Schedule 13).

-Paragraphs (9) and (10) are based on precedent found in article 18 of the Network Rail (Ipswich Chord) Order 2012 (S.I.
+Paragraphs (6) and (7) are based on precedent found in article 18 of the Network Rail (Ipswich Chord) Order 2012 (S.I.
 2012 No. 284), article 24 of the Network Rail (Ordsall Chord) Order 2015 (S.I.
 2015 No. 780) and article 25 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).
-These paragraphs provide for the acquisition of rights by an undertaker (as defined by Paragraph (11)), rather than Network Rail, in circumstances where Order Land is required for the diversion or relocation of their apparatus and the Secretary of State gives written consent.
+These paragraphs provide for the acquisition of rights by an undertaker (as defined by Paragraph (8) rather than Network Rail, in circumstances where Order Land is required for the diversion or relocation of their apparatus and the Secretary of State gives written consent.
 The issue here is that the dominant tenement to be benefitted by such rights is the undertaking of the undertaker rather than Network Rail's land, and it is therefore necessary for them rather than Network Rail to exercise the Order powers to acquire rights.
 The exercise of such powers by an undertaker is subject to same restrictions, liabilities and obligations (including the payment of compensation) as would apply under this Order if that power were exercised by Network Rail.